sandstorm/Neos.WhatsNewEditor.InMyProject/README.md

 * install via composer with `composer require flowpack/neos-whatsnewdashboard-editorial`

 ### Usage
-* add `'Flowpack.Neos.WhatsNewDashboard.Editorial:Document.WhatsNewDashboardPage': true` to your root (or another) page > this is the entrypoint for the news
+* add `'Flowpack.Neos.WhatsNewEditor.InMyProject:Document.WhatsNewDashboardPage': true` to your root (or another) page > this is the entrypoint for the news
 * the url of this page will then be used for the [What's New Dashboard package](https://github.com/sandstorm/Neos.WhatsNewDashboard) to show the news for your project

 ## Image sizes